- Oops!Something went wrong.Please try again later.

 Interested investors, the media and others may review this quarterly earnings news release, management’s discussion and analysis, quarterly results slides, audio and transcript of the investor webcast call, supplementary financial information at telus.com/investors.

-TELUS’ first quarter 2021 conference call is scheduled for Friday, May 7, 2021 at 1:30pm ET (10:30am PT) and will feature a presentation followed by a question and answer period with investment analysts.
+TELUS’ second quarter 2021 conference call is scheduled for Friday, July 30, 2021 at 12:00pm ET (9:00am PT) and will feature a presentation followed by a question and answer period with investment analysts.
 Interested parties can access the webcast at telus.com/investors.
-An audio recording will be available approximately 60 minutes after the call until June 7, 2021 at 1-855-201-2300.
-Please use reference number 1253050# and access code 77377#.
+An audio recording will be available approximately 60 minutes after the call until August 30, 2021 at 1-855-201-2300.
+Please quote reference number A00007R1, conference access code 73925#, and playback access code 0100711#.
 An archive of the webcast will also be available at telus.com/investors and a transcript will be posted on the website within a few business days.

 Caution regarding forward-looking statements